v. Shanghai

 DAY OFF #2

-Coffee in hand I continued my way up the street to the Jade Buddha Temple.
+Coffee in hand, I continued my way up the street to the Jade Buddha Temple.
 I had heard good things about it, so I was very excited.
 After nearly trying to enter at the exit, a helpful employee pointed me around to the entrance and where I could purchase my 20 ticket (~$3.15).
 I enter the gate and am already astounded at the grand majesty of the building in front of me.
-I step off the immediate path, tuck my iphone securely into my boot--it's safer than your pocket--and pull the Nikon out of my bag.
+I step off the immediate path, tuck my iPhone securely into my boot--it's safer than my pocket--and pull the Nikon out of my bag.
 I spend several minutes in the main courtyard enjoying the blue skies above, the smell of incense, and the lilt of Chinese...
 German...
 French... voices---WAIT A MINUTE!
 French?
 My ears perk up and I nonchalantly search for the source.
 I find a family across the courtyard who seem to be the guilty party.
 I make it a clandestine goal to eavesdrop and attempt to comprehend their conversation whenever I'm in earshot.
 (And no, it's definitely not rude!
 I'm working on my listening comprehension!
 Okay, maybe it is a little rude...)

 Having taken a picture of anything and everything in the first courtyard I continue into the first and largest building.
 My jaw drops to the floor.
 In front of me is a massive golden statue of.... someone important (I only know like...
 Gwan Yin.... okay?)

-The path winded into another building and up the most shallow, steepest steps I have ever seen.
+The path wound into another building and up the most shallow, steepest steps I have ever seen.
 At one point I had to duck my head to keep from hitting the ceiling.
 The life of a tall person in China...

 After a while, I made my way back down the treacherous stairs and into another courtyard where I found "reclining Buddha", Gwan Yin, a gift shop, and...
 MONKS!
 The monks were sitting at a table playing various percussive instruments.
 After a few minutes they began to chant and the courtyard filled with their rich harmonies.
 I found myself once again in awe and amazement.
 Surely, I am dreaming, or in a movie.
 This just isn't real life!